team3130/Sandbox2024/README.md

 # Sandbox2024

-The Sandbox 2024 is the training ground for 2024 software members Please use this with the pre-season lessons
+The Sandbox 2024 is the training ground for 2024 software members.
+Please use this with the pre-season lessons